ldthomas/apg-6.3/README.md

 |  DoxyFooter.html             |- documentation footer file|
 |  other                   |- automake files|

-Each of the directories Generator, CppDemo, Demo, MEGACO, SIP and WideCharacters has two bash scripts: `tuntests` and `generateGrammars`.
+Each of the directories Generator, CppDemo, Demo, MEGACO, SIP and WideCharacters has two bash scripts: `runtests` and `generateGrammars`.
 `runtests` will run one or more tests on the optimized and debug builds.
 `generateGrammars` will re-generate all of the parser files from the included grammar (.bnf) files.